 steve-ballmer-net-worth

 Steve Ballmer was the CEO of Microsoft between 2000 and 2014 when he replaced Bill Gates.
 Ballmer had joined Microsoft in the 1980s, rising to the role of president by 1998 before becoming CEO.
-Before he stepped down as CEO in 2014, he owned 4% of Microsoft stock, which at today’s market value are worth $83 billion.
+Before he stepped down as CEO in 2014, he owned 4% of Microsoft stock, which is worth over $127 billion at today’s market value.

 History of Steve Ballmer at Microsoft